Dr Matthew Craven

 Other academic activities

 - I am on the editorial board for Applied Computational Intelligence and Soft Computing.
-Also I was a Review Committee member for GECCO 2009 (GA Track), a Programme Committee member for GECCO 2010 and GECCO 2011 (both GA Track), a Programme Committee member for the GECCO-UP Workshop 2013 and a Review Committee member for the VizGEC Workshop in 2015 and 2016.
+Also I was a Review Committee member for GECCO 2009 (GA Track), a Programme Committee member for GECCO 2010 and GECCO 2011 (both GA Track), a Programme Committee member for the GECCO-UP Workshop 2013 and a Review Committee member for the VizGEC Workshop in 2015-2017.

 - I review EPSRC grant applications in cryptography.

-- I am the leader of the Applied Mathematics research group on Computational Algebra and Symbolic Computation.
+- I am the leader of the Applied Mathematics research group on Computational Algebra and Symbolic Computation, and run the Plymouth GPU Research Centre.

 I am always keen to hear from prospective PhD students.
 For informal enquiries, please contact me directly.
 To apply officially for a PhD position at Plymouth, please click here.